We at Colorlib know a thing or two about creating unique and successful WordPress themes,…

 Photoshop CS6 is the latest installment, and also the most popular, of the Adobe Photoshop series.
 This little wonderful piece of software is responsible for much of the visual designs, photographs, and creative artworks that we see on the web.
-Photoshop set the tone for the future of digital design, and the platform continues to surprise even the most experienced users.
+Photoshop set the tone for the future of digital design.
 What makes Photoshop unique is its ability to adapt to new concepts, and its ability to give back to the designers the kind of features that would help in making each design a piece of spectacular, and digital artwork.
 And with the release of Adobe Creative Cloud, now anyone and everyone can access Photoshop for a very reasonable monthly price.
-You can even get the whole Adobe Suite if you plan on becoming an artisan of the digital crafts.
+You can even get the whole Adobe Suite.

-And if that is indeed your decision, you are going to need some reinforcements in the form of help.
+And if that is indeed your decision, you are going to need some form of help.
 This usually means that the learning curve is going to involve browsing through and practicing tutorials, understanding Photoshop CS6 features, learning how to achieve unique design results, and going as far as implementing your own techniques for creating beautiful art with Photoshop.
 The number of people who search for Photoshop CS6 tutorials on the web each day is staggering.
-Hundreds of thousands of Photoshop related queries are being made every single day, and it can become tough for newcomers to weed out through the garbage, and only keep the best bits.
+It can become tough for newcomers to weed out through the garbage, and only keep the best bits.

-We took it upon ourselves, to help you have a centralized location of only the best Photoshop tutorials (for the CS6 version), so that you can rest in the knowledge that anything that you need to learn about CS6 is going to be contained into this one single collection post.
-There are going to be tutorials for beginners, for photographers, for experienced and seasoned PS users, but also plenty of informational articles that explain some of the most prominent features in-depth.
+We took it upon ourselves, to help you have a centralized location of only the best Photoshop tutorials (for the CS6 version).
+There are going to be tutorials for beginners, for photographers, for experienced and seasoned PS users, but also plenty of informational articles that explain some of the most prominent features.
 And we will make sure to include a few mentions of more extended resources that provide a ton of tutorials in the video format.
 Sometimes reading text can be boring, so video helps a lot!

 Dramatic Portrait Retouch Tutorial